Awalom/bern_eri_com/README.md

 # Eritrean Community in Bern
 This web site is for the Eritrean community in Bern:

-This web site witll have five pages.
+This web site witll have 6 pages.
 1. Home
 2. Local news
 3. Eritrea news